django/django/docs/topics/channels/deploying.txt

 There's no need to restart the WSGI or WebSocket interface servers unless you've upgraded your version of Channels or changed any settings;
-none of your code is used by them, and all middleware and code that can customise requests is run on the consumers.
+none of your code is used by them, and all middleware and code that can customize requests is run on the consumers.

 You can even use different Python versions for the interface servers and the workers; the ASGI protocol that channel layers communicate over